 Then there’s relationship stress.
-In an Indiana University study, for example, 50 percent of participants said they’d experienced depression related to the pandemic.
-And 50 percent also said they’d experienced psychological aggression (such as yelling and threats) from their partner.
-With money often cited as a source of arguments for couples, the pandemic may be contributing to more frequent arguments—and more financial stress for couples as a result.
+In an Indiana University study, for example, 50 percent of participants said they’d experienced depression related to the pandemic — and psychological aggression (such as yelling and threats) from their partner.
+With money often cited as a source of arguments for couples, the pandemic may be contributing to more frequent arguments, and more financial stress for couples as a result.

 Addressing those issues is important for improving financial health.

-“People who feel financially stable perform better at work and feel more confident when interviewing and interacting with others,” Lobenstein says.
+“People who feel financially stable perform better at work and feel more confident when interviewing and interacting with others,” says Kristin Lobenstein, a financial coach with Jewish Family Service of Greater Dallas.
 “Partnered people who have open conversations about money are happier in their relationships.”

 Having a history of mental illness in your family can also impact your mental and financial health.
 Scientific evidence suggests that having someone with mental health struggles in your family could increase the risk of developing a mental health issue yourself.
 That, in turn, could put you at greater risk of encountering financial struggles, which may lead to bad credit.

 If you’re struggling with mental health or know someone who is, there are resources that can help.

 How to improve your credit and reduce financial stress

 In simple terms, bad credit may prevent you from getting ahead or achieving your financial goals.
 Bad credit can make life more difficult from a financial and mental health perspective, but it doesn’t have to be a permanent situation.

 Sitting down and adding up your debts can be a step in the right direction.
 Once you know what you owe, who you owe it to and what interest rates you’re paying you can formulate a realistic plan for paying down your debt.